jrmdev/mitm_relay/README.md

 ![SSH Interception](http://imgur.com/58TUTkV.gif)

 That one shows interception and modification of a MySQL session.
 Note this is a PoC only as if your modification changes the length of the SQL message, you'll need to update the corresponding fields in the protocol as well, otherwise the session would be corrupted and terminated.
-See the 'User scripts' section.
+See the 'User scripts' section and see [this](https://github.com/jrmdev/mitm_relay/issues/6) for an example of how to do it.

 ![SQL Interception](http://imgur.com/xyv1gz7.gif)